walshbr/introduction-to-text-analysis/archives/tei.md

 ![tei with text annotations](/assets/tei.png)

-The *Text Encoding Initiative* (TEI) is an attempt to join abstract humanities concepts with the kinds of systematic
+But for a computer to understand this, we have to pay careful attention to **syntax**, the ways in which we mark particular things to provide information to the computer.
+Computers require very specific systematic guidelines, as you will learn in the chapter here on Cyborg readers The *Text Encoding Initiative* (TEI) is an attempt to join abstract humanities concepts with the kinds of systematic

+>Yet each man kills the thing he loves
+>
+>By each let this be heard.
+>
+>Some do it with a bitter look,
+>
+>Some with a flattering word.
+>
+>The coward does it with a kiss,
+>
+>The brave man with a sword!

 Think of TEI as a new layer that exists on top of the text.
 Words offer one layer of meaning, but we add **markup** to give the computer (or future readers) more nuanced ways of understanding how the parts in a text relate to one another.
 Once a text has been **encoded** in this way, it can be represented more easily in a digital form.
 This may not necessarily actually make it *look* any different.
 But it does allow you to do new and exciting things to your work.
 For example, TEI encoding can make it possible to provide nuanced digital editions of a work.